 Code of Conduct Policy Pledge

-Privacy and Confidentiality Pledge
+Privacy Confidentiality Pledge and Policy

 X POC glucose, urine and troponin testing

-X Peripheral IV insertion
+X Peripheral IV insertion (unless certified by Clinical Nurse Educator)

 X Central Venous Access Device (CVAD) care and maintenance

-Automated Dispensing Unit (ADU) access for medications
+X Automated Dispensing Unit (ADU) access for medications

-Administer Narcotics
+X Administer Narcotics

-X
+X Venipuncture

-Processing or co-signing provider orders (i.e. NP, MD)
+X Processing or co-signing provider orders (i.e. NP, MD)

-Obtaining verbal or telephone orders
+X Obtaining verbal or telephone orders

 X Code documentation